Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 A muscle that creates a major movement is called a prime mover, or agonist; the muscle on the opposite is called an opposing muscle, or antagonist.

+#### Type of muscular action
+- Static (isometric) action - balance and stabilization training.
+E.g. holding the torso upright during V-sit; a brief hold at top of push up.

-- Muscular action: Proprioceptive neuromuscular facilitation (PNF); static (isometric) action - balance and stabilization training; concentric (shortening) action - isotonic muscle contraction in which the muscle develops tension and shortens when stimulated; eccentric (lengthening action) - isotonic muscle contraction in which the muscle lengthens against a resistance.
+- Concentric (shortening) action - isotonic muscle contraction in which the muscle develops tension and shortens when stimulated; E.g. biceps brachii in the lift phase of a bicep curl.

+- Eccentric (lengthening action) - isotonic muscle contraction in which the muscle lengthens against a resistance.
+E.g. biceps brachii in the lowering phase of a bicep curl.

+#### Kinetic chain movement:

-- Kinetic chain movement: closed-kinetic-chain exercises >> end of the chain is fixed such as squat, emphasize compression of joints; Open-kinetic-chain exercises >> end of the chain is free such as seated leg extension, involve more shearing forces at the joint.
+- Closed-kinetic-chain exercises >> end of the chain is fixed such as squat, emphasize compression of joints;

+- Open-kinetic-chain exercises >> end of the chain is free such as seated leg extension, involve more shearing forces at the joint.

+#### Mobility and stability:

-- Mobility and stability: mobility - ankle, hip, thoracic spine, glenohumeral; stability - foot, knee, lumber pine, scapulothoracic.
+Mobility - ankle, hip, thoracic spine, glenohumeral; stability - foot, knee, lumber pine, scapulothoracic.

 ![IMG_1066](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/9ecf3775-e588-40fb-a5d9-5b4e6979b1ce)

-- Balance and alignment: Center of gravity (COG), line of gravity, and base of support (BOS).
+Other: Balance and alignment: Center of gravity (COG), line of gravity, and base of support (BOS).